uasoft-indonesia/badaso-docs/docs/getting-started/installation.md

 ## On Fresh Project

-### via Curl (recommended)
+### via Curl & Docker (recommended)

 :::info
 Install & enable docker first on your local system before running command for docker mode installation (recommended).
-If you not enable docker first, badaso will install without docker.
+If you not enable docker first, badaso will install without docker and you need to migrate and seed your database manually.

 Make sure these ports are free on your system :8000 :3306 :6379 for smooth installation on docker mode.